 If we’re interested in finding life beyond Earth, the subsurface oceans of the icy moons in our Solar System may be the best places to search for it.
-The implications of even finding microbial life outside our home planet would be enormous, both in partly answering that fundamental question ‘are we alone?’ but also in teaching us more about the conditions required for life to emerge.
+The implications of even finding microbial life outside our home planet would be enormous, both in partly answering that fundamental question ‘will we ever find life beyond Earth?‘ but also in teaching us more about the conditions required for life to emerge.

 A leading voice in the search for life in the Solar System is Kevin Peter Hand.
 Hand is a scientist at NASA’s Jet Propulsion Laboratory and author of Alien Oceans, a new book published by Princeton University Press.